-October is National Women’s Small Business Month, which means it’s time to celebrate women-owned businesses everywhere, as well as the outstanding progress female entrepreneurs have made over the years.
-If you’re looking for creative ways to celebrate and support female entrepreneurship, keep reading.
+October is National Women’s Small Business Month, which means it’s time to recognize women-owned businesses everywhere, as well as the outstanding progress female entrepreneurs have made over the years.
+Here are some creative ways to celebrate and support female entrepreneurship.

-1. Share the exciting facts about women in business.
+1. Share exciting facts about women in business.

 Most articles about women in business (especially in STEM fields) focus almost exclusively on inequality and harassment, rather than on success, progress, opportunity or resilience.
 In celebration of National Women’s Small Business Month, consider sharing some positive facts about women in business on your social media.
 After all, the best way to inspire young women to go into business is by encouraging them with success stories.

-If you have your own story of female entrepreneurship, be sure to share that as well, especially in online business communities.
-It’s vital for young women to see business ownership as a viable option for them, which often means having visible role models.
+Share your own story of female entrepreneurship, especially in online business communities.
+Young women need to see business ownership as a viable option, which often means having visible role models.

 2. Get certified as a woman-owned business.

-If you’re a female entrepreneur and you want to throw your hat into the ring for government contracts, now is the perfect time to get certified as a woman-owned business.
-The Women-Owned Small Business Federal Contract Program helps female business owners get a fair shot at government contracts, and the more businesses compete, the better.
-You can create a profile now and see if you qualify for the Women-Owned Small Business Program.
-Once you certify, you need to change your profile status to let government organizations know you’re eligible for work.
+If you’re a female entrepreneur and want to throw your hat into the ring for government contracts, now is the perfect time to get certified as a woman-owned business.
+The Women-Owned Small Business Federal Contracting Program helps female business owners get a fair shot at government contracts, and the more businesses compete, the better.
+You can create a profile now and see if you qualify for the program.
+Once certified, you need to change your profile status to let government organizations know you’re eligible for work.

 3. Volunteer or become a mentor.

-Speaking of role models, if you’re a thriving female entrepreneur, consider giving back by either volunteering with organizations that support women in business or becoming a mentor.
-Nonprofit organizations like the well-known Big Brothers Big Sisters of America are great places to start, but you can also begin at work, or by joining an online community.
+If you’re a thriving female entrepreneur, consider giving back by either volunteering with organizations that support women in business or becoming a mentor.
+Nonprofit organizations like the well-known Big Brothers Big Sisters of America are great places to start, but you can also begin at work or by joining an online community.

 Adding your voice to those of other business owners might not seem groundbreaking, but representation matters, even if it’s online.
-The more visible female business owners there are, the likelier young women are to go into business for themselves.
-It doesn’t matter if you’re a CEO with hundreds of reports or a small cottage business owner working part-time hours from home – your voice can make a difference.
+The more visible female business owners there are, the likelier young women will go into business for themselves.
+Whether you’re a CEO with hundreds of reports or a small-cottage business owner working part-time hours from home, your voice can make a difference.

 4. Invest and donate to help women in business.

-If you’re too short on time to get into mentorship or advocacy, you can support female-owned small businesses by investing, donating or patronizing.
+If you’re too short on time to get into mentorship or advocacy, you can support women-owned small businesses by investing, donating or patronizing.

-There are many causes that help underprivileged women go into business for themselves, like Kiva, which allows individuals to microlend directly to female entrepreneurs around the world.
+There are many causes that help underprivileged women go into business for themselves, like Kiva, which allows individuals to microlend directly to female entrepreneurs worldwide.
 If you have access to larger amounts of capital, consider going the full venture capital route and investing directly in small women-run businesses.

 There are also nonprofits that empower women to achieve financial independence, like Dress for Success, which helps women in need get appropriate attire for interviews and navigate the professional world with confidence.
 Nontraditional Employment for Women is another great charity, helping women enter trade careers that pay well and do not require degrees – and in which women are vastly underrepresented.
 The Center for Women & Enterprise helps women in the United States start their own businesses by providing them with valuable guidance, access and resources.

-Of course, before donating to these or any other charities, check them out on Charity Navigator so you know how efficient and transparent they are.
-If you want to raise extra awareness for National Women’s Small Business Month, consider starting a fundraising campaign on Facebook for one of the charities listed here (or another organization that supports women in the workforce).
+Of course, before donating to these or any other charities, check them out on Charity Navigator to know how efficient and transparent they are.
+If you want to raise extra awareness for National Women’s Small Business Month, consider starting a fundraising campaign on Facebook for an organization that supports women in the workforce.

 5. Network with other women in business.